-Under heat from customers, Vail Resorts hires Tom Fortune as new Stevens Pass interim GM
+Under heat from customers, Vail Resorts hires Tom Fortune as interim GM at Stevens Pass

 In a blog post published Wednesday, Vail Resorts announced that Tom Fortune, general manager at Heavenly Ski Resort in Lake Tahoe, California, will serve as the new interim general manager at Stevens Pass.
+He replaces Tom Pettigrew.

-The much-loved Cascade ski area on Highway 2 has come under mounting pressure in recent weeks, with nearly 40,000 skiers and snowboarders signing a petition demanding Vail sufficiently staff the mountain to open the 60% of terrain that has remained closed since the ski season started — or refund season passes.
+The much-loved Cascade ski area on Highway 2 has come under mounting pressure in recent weeks, with nearly 40,000 skiers and snowboarders signing a petition demanding that Vail sufficiently staff the mountain to open the 60% of terrain that has remained closed since the ski season started — or refund season passes.

 “I am glad to be coming home, even if just temporarily,” Fortune wrote in the blog post, “to support this period of transition at Stevens Pass.”